HidemaruOwO/FediGONE/README.md

 ## What is this?

 A "410 Gone" frontend page for a Federated SNS.
+[View Demo Page](https://fedi-gone.vercel.app/)

 </div>